Boris Yelensky: Early years

 Boris Yelensky was born in Krasnodar, Russia in 1889, near Novorosisk on the Black Sea in the Russian Empire.
 Born to a capmaker father, he attended a Russian primary school, and worked for his father as a young boy.
-His family were Jewish, but did not practice Judaism, and Boris did not learn to speak or write Yiddish as a child.
+His family was Jewish, but did not practice Judaism, and Boris did not learn to speak or write Yiddish as a child.

 Activism

 He began reading socialist literature at the age of 12, joining the Union of Socialists-Revolutionaries Maximalists and participating in the 1905 botched revolution.
 Due to repressive pressure (allegedly by the Ohrana), he emigrated to Philadelphia in 1907, joining the Union of Russian Workers and the Radical Library (a branch of the Workmen's Circle) shortly thereafter.
 With Morris Beresin they were two of the founders of the Black Red Cross.
 In Philadelphia, he met and married Bessie, who became his lifelong partner.
-He also learnt English and Yiddish once in America.
+He also learned English and Yiddish once in America.

-Travelling to Chicago in 1913, he became the Chicago chapter's secretary of the Anarchist Red Cross until 1917; in May that year he travelled to Russia via Japan-Siberia with other members of Golos Truda.
+Travelling to Chicago in 1913, he became the Chicago chapter secretary of the Anarchist Red Cross until 1917; in May that year he travelled to Russia via Japan-Siberia with other members of Golos truda.
 Hundreds of anarchists left via that same route to participate in the revolution.
 He was present during the October Revolution, and active in the factory committee movement in Novorossijsk.
 During his stay in Russia, he was imprisoned twice.
 He left Russia with his family in 1922, being banned from the USSR in 1923, and deported as a US citizen; he remained secretary of the Russian Political Relief Committee in 1924–1925.

 Settling in Chicago once more, he led the Chicago Aid Fund for eleven years, from 1925 on, during which time he formed a section of the Relief Fund of the International Workingmen's Association for Anarchists and Anarcho-Syndicalists Imprisoned and Exiled in Russia.
 He participated in the new Free Society, running it until 1957.
 He was also active in the Alexander Berkman Aid Fund from 1936 to 1957, serving as its secretary general.
 Yelensky also ran several committees initiated by the former organizations, such as the Maximoff Memorial Publication Committee.

 In 1937, he organized the 50th anniversary memorial of the Haymarket affair.
 When the Spanish Civil War broke out, he raised funds for the CNT-FAI through Maximiliano Olay's intermediation.

 During the Second World War and immediately afterwards, he offered assistance to victims of the war through his European contacts, sending parcels through CARE.

-Yelensky wrote proficiently, and the International Institute of Social History in Amsterdam now houses his complete archive, including articles he wrote under his pseudonym Berl Kavkazer.
+Yelensky wrote proficiently, and the International Institute of Social History in Amsterdam houses his complete archive, including articles he wrote under his pseudonym Berl Kavkazer.